Frequently Asked Questions

 Goat yoga is in an open field with plenty of room.
 We have had several people come in a wheel chairs, but depending on the handicap, you may want to bring a friend to help.
 Please be aware that it is in a grassy field that can be damp or dusty from time to time.

 Sorry there are no refunds or make-up classes.
-If you are unable to make it to your assigned class, we may be able to move you to a different one within the following week.
-Please let us know as soon as you can beforehand, so we can make room for you in another class, and give someone else the opportunity to take your reservation.
-Our classes fill up quickly.
+If you are unable to make it to your assigned class due to unforeseen circumstances, we may be able to move you to a different one within the following week.
+Please give us adequate notice beforehand so we can make room for you in another class, and give someone else the opportunity to take your reservation. our classes fill up quickly!

 Absolutely, but we have a few guidelines to follow.
 You can pick up and hold the baby goats if they come to you (and they will).
 Please dont chase them, we want to teach them that they can be comfortable and safe during yoga.
 We ask that you share the love, and limit your time holding baby goats.
 The babies will fall asleep and melt into your arms, so it can be really hard to give them up, but you have to be strong!
 Please put the goat down if it starts wiggling or bleating, as it may need to nurse.
 Do not take a baby away from their mom if they are lying next to each-other or nursing, again, we want them to feel safe.
 Our goats genuinely love Goat Yoga and enjoy jumping and playing with human interaction.